David Templeton: Rangers

 Templeton spent the rest of 2016 without a club.
 He turned down a move to newly promoted Scottish League Two side Edinburgh City in November, and trained with Dundee United in February 2017.
 He also had a trial spell with Major League Soccer side Vancouver Whitecaps FC.
+After playing one match, the move to sign Templeton never materialised.
+While as a free agent, he considered retiring from professional football.